-- (1) The Attorney-General's Office shall consist of the following members- - (a) the Attorney-General appointed in terms of section 76(2) of the Constitution; and - (b) every Deputy Attorney-General appointed in terms of section 76(9) of the Constitution; and - every person who occupies a post in the Office, including the Director of Public Prosecutions referred to in section 7 of the Criminal Procedure and Evidence Act [Chapter 9:07] and the staff of the department of administration referred to in section 9, and such other persons in the employment of the Office as may be prescribed; and - (d) persons seconded by the Office to any Ministry of the Government or other approved service. - (2) Officers in the Attorney-General's Office are public officers but do not form part of the Public Service. - (3) The Board may, for and in connection with its functions in terms of this Act, have the additional powers specified in the Second Schedule.
+- (1) The Attorney-General's Office shall consist of the following members- - (a) the Attorney-General appointed in terms of section 114(1) of the Constitution; [paragraph (a) substituted by section 5(a) of Act 6 of 2020] - (b) every Deputy Attorney-General;

+[paragraph (b) substituted by section 5(b) of Act 6 of 2020] - (c) every person who occupies a post in the Office, and the staff of the department of administration referred to in section 9, and such other persons in the employment of the Office as may be prescribed; and - [paragraph (c) amended by section 5(c) of Act 6 of 2020] - (d) persons seconded by the Office to any Ministry of the Government or other approved service. - (2) Officers in the Attorney-General's Office are public officers but do not form part of the Public Service.

+(3) The Board may, for and in connection with its functions in terms of this Act, have the additional powers specified in the Second Schedule.